kofmangregory/hw3-SatyarthVaidya/README.md

 - Your JavaScript must be clean, readable, and ESLint warning-free.
 You will use the Airbnb Javascript style.
 - Your HTML file(s) must pass validation at http://validator.w3.org.
 - Your CSS files(s) must pass validation at http://www.css-validator.org/.
 - You may not use jQuery or any other JavaScript library package in this assignment.
 The goal of this activity is to get comfortable with low-level foundational JavaScript/DOM features.
-You may, however, use any JavaScript built-in functions.
+You may, however, use any JavaScript built-in functions and the test libraries covered in class.

 ## Submission:
 - Do not forget to regularly commit your work to GitHub.